-The Company has adopted the Allianz SE Group's Anti-Fraud Policy ("AZSE AFP") and the Allianz SE Group's Whistleblowing Policies and Procedures ("AZSE WBPP") to address fraud and whistleblowing issues respectively.
-The AZSE AFP defines fraud events, investigation process, reporting procedures, fraud risk assessments, training and the roles and responsibilities of Management and employees.
-The AZSE WBPP on the other hand, describe the Company's Speak-Up Policy, avenues for filing a concern and handling of whistleblowing incidents.
+The Company has adopted the Allianz SE Group's Anti-Fraud Policy ("Allianz SE AFP") and the Allianz SE Group's Whistleblowing Policies and Procedures ("Allianz SE WBPP") to address fraud and whistleblowing issues respectively.
+The Allianz SE AFP defines fraud events, investigation process, reporting procedures, fraud risk assessments, training and the roles and responsibilities of Management and employees.
+The Allianz SE WBPP on the other hand, describes the Company's Speak-Up Policy, avenues for filing a concern and handling of whistleblowing incidents.

 In respect of whistleblowing, the Company has established a whistleblowing mechanism to enable anonymous and non-anonymous reporting of any breach of the COC, any laws, regulations, orders or any internal rules.
-These whistleblowing cases are assessed confidentially by the InC to determine the validity and appropriate actions to be taken.

-The InC reports its findings and recommendations to the AC.
+These whistleblowing cases are assessed confidentially by the InC to determine its validity and reports the findings and any recommendations to the AC.